Sales is a high-pressure environment.

 By maintaining open communication with your manager, you can identify sales stressors early and work together to find solutions, whether adjusting your targets or redistributing tasks.

-Implementing the strategies above can help you control your sales stress, improve your performance, and ultimately enjoy your work more.
+Implementing the above strategies can help you control your sales stress, improve your performance, and ultimately enjoy your work more.